yesiamrocks/Triggle/README.md

 How it works

-- `data-triggle-target=".box, #banner"` – Selects multiple elements to animate.
+- `data-triggle-target=".box, #banner, #triggleTarget"` – Selects multiple elements to animate.
 - `data-triggle-class="ca__fx-fadeIn"` – The class that will be applied to the target when the trigger fires.

 ## Triggle Group Triggering